tonykolomeytsev/youbot_devcontainer/README.md

     Options `-i`, `-t`, is for... you wil read in `docker run --help`.
 Option `-d` to not go inside the container.

-    To make sure your container is running, run:
+    To make sure your container is running, run in terminal:

     ```bash
     docker ps
     ```